bigb123/Webiny-AWS-permissions/README.md

-# Webiny-AWS-profile
+# Webiny-AWS-user
-AWS profile with minimal permissions to deploy Webiny
+AWS user with minimal permissions to deploy Webiny